Colombia presidential vote poses test for FARC peace deal - Journal du Cameroun

-Colombians vote Sunday in a divisive presidential election likely to impact on the government’s fragile peace deal with the former rebel movement FARC.
+Voters went to polls Sunday to choose a new president of Colombia in a divisive election that is likely to weigh heavily on the future of the government’s fragile peace deal with the former rebel movement FARC.

 Conservative front-runner Ivan Duque has vowed to rewrite an accord he sees as too lenient on a group that waged a decades-long war of terror on Colombians, before it transformed into a political party.